MicrosoftDocs/memdocs/memdocs/intune/fundamentals/copilot-intune-overview.md

 To use Copilot in Intune, you need the following:

 - **Copilot license**: Copilot in Microsoft Intune is licensed with Microsoft Copilot for Security.
-There aren't any additional licensing requirements for using Copilot in Intune.
+There aren't any additional licensing requirements or Intune-specific licenses for using Copilot in Intune.

   For more information on Microsoft Copilot licensing, go to [Get started with Microsoft Copilot](/security-copilot/get-started-security-copilot).

-- **Copilot configuration**: Microsoft Copilot must be set up in your Microsoft Entra tenant.
+- **Copilot configuration**: Microsoft Copilot must be configured in your Microsoft Entra tenant.
 For the specific setup tasks, go to [Get started with Microsoft Copilot](/security-copilot/get-started-security-copilot).

-  To confirm Copilot is set up, you can check the status in the Intune admin center > **Tenant administration** > **Copilot**.
+  To confirm Copilot is set up, you can check the status in the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Tenant administration** > **Copilot**.

   INSERT SCREEN SHOT

 - **Copilot roles**: Access to Copilot in Intune is managed through Microsoft Entra ID.
 To use Copilot in Intune, you/your admin team must be a member of the appropriate role in Entra ID.
 There isn't a built-in Intune role that has access to Copilot.

   For the specific Entra roles, and what they can do with Copilot, go to [Get started with Microsoft Copilot](/security-copilot/get-started-security-copilot).

 ## Tips for good prompts